Monday, August 5, 2024

 Pet Safety: One Simple Trick to Avoid Lost Animals

-We talk a lot on our Facebook page about ways to plan ahead, hacks to ensure safety is always front and center in our households.
-It only takes seconds for a dog or cat to slip past us (yes, even when we think we're being careful!), especially if you have a guest or visitor in your home who may not remember to close the door quickly.
-It never seems to fail, despite our best efforts, our furry friends often manage to escape.
+We talk a lot on our Facebook page about planning ahead, thinking proactively, and how to ensure safety is always a priority in our homes.
+The reality is that it takes just seconds for a dog or cat to slip past us - even when we're being careful - especially with visitors, small children, etc. Despite our best efforts, furry friends often manage to get loose, so today we're going to look at a simple way to prevent front door escapes.

 Tuesday, April 2, 2024